OokTech/TW5-Bob/Configuration.md

 - `namespacedWikis` this only has an effect if you are using an external server with a login.
 If so this prefixes the wiki path with the currently logged in persons name when creating a wiki.
+- `disableBrowserAlerts` if this is set to `true` than no alerts are sent to the browser wikis.
+This can also be set on a per-wiki basis in the control panel.
 - `scripts` a list of scripts that you can call from inside the wiki using the `runScript` websocket message.
 - `wikis` a list of child wikis to serve.
 The path to the wikis is determined